 Last name, First initial., Nation/Community.
-Treaty Territory if applicable.
-Where they live if applicable.
-Topic/subject of communication if applicable.
+Location including Treaty Territory if applicable.
 Personal communication.
 Month Date, Year

 Example: Cardinal, D., Goodfish Lake Cree Nation.
-Treaty 6.
-Lives in Edmonton.
-Oral teaching.
+Treaty 6, Edmonton, Alberta.
 Personal communication.
 April 4, 2004.

 Note: If you would like to approach an Elder or Knowledge Keeper for teachings, remember to follow protocol or if you are unsure what their protocol is, please ask them ahead of time.

 The Report on the OCAP Principles, which stands for Ownership, Control, Access and Possession, is available below.
 From the First Nations Information Governance Centre, OCAP Principles are described as:

 "The First Nations principles of OCAP® are a set of standards that establish how First Nations data should be collected, protected, used, or shared.
 They are the de facto standard for how to conduct research with First Nations.

 Standing for ownership, control, access and possession, OCAP® asserts that First Nations have control over data collection processes in their communities, and that they own and control how this information can be used."